Translate

 Ironic, no?

-By the way, I'm a creative thinker, so I don't think all of these "lost kids" are doomed.
+By the way, I'm a creative thinker, so I don't think all of these "lost kids" are truly lost.

 Many do actually fight their way through and make a future for themselves.